justanotherdot/justanotherdot/site/posts/catching-panics-in-dependencies.md

 Then we can write a simple case for our function.
-This can be a little tricky because the fuzzer will hand us raw bytes and it's up to us to shape them into the right format, whether that be a struct, i64, f32, or even a string, as we'll see here:
+This can be a little tricky because the fuzzer will hand us raw bytes and it's up to us to shape them into the right format, whether that be a struct, i64, f32, and so on.
+For this case I'll make a string from the random bytes and feed it into our project's `parse`
+function:

 ```
 #![no_main]
-use fuzzing_test::*;
+use our_project::parse;
 use libfuzzer_sys::fuzz_target;

 fuzz_target!(|data: &[u8]| {